How to buy double glazing

 Our double glazing research

-*In September 2018, we asked 2,155 Which? members about their experiences with buying double glazing, as well as the company they bought double glazed windows and/or doors from, and had them installed by, in the last 10 years.
-Quotes are from our 2018 and 2016 surveys.
+*In August 2020, we asked 3,567 people about their experiences with buying double glazing, as well as the company they bought double glazed windows and/or doors from, and had them installed by, in the past 10 years.
+Customer quotes about getting the right quote are from an earlier survey.